-What was the purpose of this event?
+What is the purpose of this event?

-Did you have to buy a ticket to attend?
+Do I have to buy a ticket to attend?